 India Energy Storage Summit 2019 Explores Creation of a Safe, Secure and Sustainable Energy Storage Ecosystem for India

 CHENNAI, Oct.
-15, 2019 — The India Energy Storage Summit (IESS) 2019, a two-day interactive meeting, was organized by Underwriters Laboratories, our nonprofit affiliate, in partnership with Centre for Battery Engineering and Electric Vehicles (C-BEEV), and IIT Madras, as well as with the support of GE Global Research and the Automotive Research Association of India (ARAI,) on Sept.
+15, 2019 — The India Energy Storage Summit (IESS) 2019, a two-day interactive meeting, was organized by Underwriters Laboratories in partnership with Centre for Battery Engineering and Electric Vehicles (C-BEEV), and IIT Madras, as well as with the support of GE Global Research and the Automotive Research Association of India (ARAI,) on Sept.
 23-24, 2019, at the IIT Madras Research Park in Chennai.

 India's sustainable energy storage ecosystem is growing at a fast pace, but for renewable energy sources, such as solar and wind, to contribute to a significantly higher proportion of the country’s energy demands, energy storage needs to become more affordable and more robust.
 Similarly, energy storage in the form of batteries is a critical component of the fast-growing e-mobility ecosystem.
 With these concepts in mind, IESS 2019 served as a platform to discuss avenues for energy storage to catalyze the growth of electric mobility and renewable energy through an emphasis on battery performance, safety and innovation.

 Participating in the event were experts from many relevant fields: electric vehicle (EV) original equipment manufacturers (OEMs), battery manufacturers, EV charging and battery swapping solution providers, academic researchers, the renewable energy sector, and organizations involved in developing safety and quality standards.